laurasck14/EEG-Amplifier-Control-System/README.md

 # EEG-Amplifier-Control-System
 EEG Amplifier Control System consists of a GUI to manage amplifiers.
-It allows the user to create a new one, search based on serial number, model or manufacturer.
+It allows the user to create a new one, delete a selected one and search based on serial number, model or manufacturer.
 Gain, sample rate and power can also be modified.

+The implementation for exporting the current data into a file was started but not finished.

 ## Includes:
   - Amplifier.py: where the class for the amplifier and sensor is